Orders of Service

 Synod Rep: Billy J. Choi-Gekas

-Musicians: Gordon Brown, Jane Davidson-Neville, Asha Mayadunne and Billy Choi-Gekas
+Musicians: Gordon Brown, Jane Davidson-Neville, Billy Choi-Gekas, and Asha Mayadunne

 Musical Selections: Jennifer Wakefield and Alison Hari Singh